 “The United States’ cultural reach is unparalleled,” writes Mirrlees, an assistant professor of media studies at the University of Ontario Institute of Technology.
 “The U.S. culture industry’s global economic power and the near omnipresence of American cultural commodities – news programs, motion pictures, TV shows, video games and interactive digital content – are facts.”

-Pundits once marveled at the ascendancy of China, though its cultural exports are unwatchable “opera” and Cantonese boy bands.
+Pundits once marveled at the ascendancy of China though its cultural exports are unwatchable “opera” and Cantonese boy bands.
 Canadians of a certain generation still recall when schoolchildren celebrated Empire Day and everything English was deemed the epitome of culture, elegance and superiority.
-The mystique vanished with the British empire; today the works of Rudyard Kipling are virtually unreadable.
+The mystique vanished with the British empire.
+Today the works of Rudyard Kipling are unread.

 Not America.
 Those people know how to sell, Mirrlees writes.
 “Just because it does not now fit the profile of empires of old does not mean that it is not an empire.”

 Its agents are McDonald’s and Microsoft, Pepsi and Coca-Cola, Google, Ford and George Clooney.
 “The U.S. government on behalf of powerful corporate lobbyists has largely established and enforced through law, policy and regulation a capitalistic mode of media and cultural control that extols markets, private ownership, the profit motive, advertising and hyper-commercial values.”

 The reach is spectacular.
 Consumers from Irkutsk to Bangkok to Cardston, Alta. equate American products with primacy.
 Nike shoes are not merely footwear, they are a celebration of can-do sportsmanship and individual athletic achievement.
 No Canadian shoe manufacturer stands a chance.